ropensci/targets/.github/ISSUE_TEMPLATE/other.md

 * [ ] I understand and agree to the [code of conduct](https://github.com/wlandau/targets/blob/master/CODE_OF_CONDUCT.md).
 * [ ] I understand and agree to the [contributing guidelines](https://github.com/wlandau/targets/blob/master/CONTRIBUTING.md).
-* [ ] Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify. **That means posting a complete, runnable, easy to understand [reproducible example](https://www.tidyverse.org/help/)**.
+* [ ] Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify. **That means posting a runnable, complete, easy to understand [reproducible example](https://www.tidyverse.org/help/) that lets the mainainer fully replicate the issue and see what you see**.
 Please format your code according to the [tidyverse style guide](https://style.tidyverse.org/).

 ## Description